libp2p/specs/http/README.md

 HTTP is everywhere.
 Especially in CDNs, cloud offerings, and caches.

 HTTP on libp2p and libp2p on HTTP are both commonly requested features.
-This has come up recently at IPFS Camp and especially in the [data transfer track].
+This has come up recently at [IPFS Camp 2022](https://2022.ipfs.camp/) and especially in the [data transfer track].
 One aspect of the discussion makes it seem like you can use HTTP _OR_ use libp2p, but that isn't the case.
 Before this spec you could use the HTTP protocol on top of a libp2p stream (with little to no extra cost).
 And this spec outlines how to use libp2p _on top of_ HTTP.

 This spec defines a new libp2p abstraction for stateless request/response protocols.
 This abstraction is notably nothing new, it is simply HTTP.
 Being